RaveMaker/docker-traefik/README.md

 1. clone the repo
 2. edit .env file
 3. select your toml file:
    - traefik.toml - allow http and https
    - traefik.ssl.toml - redirect http to https

 optional:
-Comment the 8080 port in docker-compose and use port 80/443. you can use a local url to access your Traefik dashboard instead using the .env file.
+Comment port 8080 in docker-compose file and use port 80/443. you can use a local url to access your Traefik dashboard instead, using the hostRule label in .env file.

 ## Network settings:
 The stack is divided into three networks: proxy, backend and frontend.